kunlz/SiTHv2/README.md

-# SiTHM
+# SiTH

-#### This is a novel Eco-hydrological model (SiTHM) developed for estimating the essential variables associated with terrestrial water cycle, which is based on the scheme of the groundwater-soil-plant-atmosphere continuum (GSPAC).
+#### This is a novel Eco-hydrological model (SiTH) developed for estimating the essential variables associated with terrestrial water cycle, which is based on the scheme of the groundwater-soil-plant-atmosphere continuum (GSPAC).

 <img src="image\fig1.png" alt="fig1" style="zoom:40%;" />